Adjacent to UCF’s main campus, the College of Nursing is located in

 This continuum is based on two extremes, absolute reality and a completely fabricated digital realm.
 The area in the middle is determined by the dominant feature.
 Augmented reality, what we have thus far discussed, is heavy on the Real Environment.
 Augmented Virtuality is defined as a physically supplemented virtual environment.
 For example, you are wearing VR glasses in a simulation environment, in this case a green room with markers to let the headset know where to put the virtual objects.
 Normally, when you reach out your hand in a virtual environment, it will not feel anything because there is nothing in the real environment.
 In AV, we place a rod on a table, the user can pick it up and actually feel it.
 With the virtual reality software, it could then appear as a lightsaber in the VR headset.

-The distinction is not always made correctly.
+The distinction is notalways made correctly.
 Observe this:

+While it is an exciting feature to use tools to design virtual projects, using a physical tool to influence a digital work is clearly augmented virtuality, not augmented reality.
 Augmented means to be changed in size.
 Has reality truly changed in size?
 No. It has been added to.
 Augmented reality is an outdated term.
 It was not created with this continuum in mind.
 In fact, Merriam-Webster's online dictionary says that the first mention was around 1993.
 The original vision has changed.
 It has become even better.
 We are experiencing what AR really is, and it necessitates a new label.
 A more appropriate term would be Supplemented Reality.
 Because the dominant feature is still the "real world", we should revise it.

 A surveyor walks around an empty lot.
 Eyes glued to his tablet, he crouches down.
 Bystanders wonder what he sees that they don't.
 Generated by the tablet, he sees how the building would be placed.
 He sees potential problems with the terrain.
 Later the developer will use the tool to choose colors and features for the exterior of the building.

 With AR technology, archaeologists can recreate and visualize ancient buildings.
-As Eve puts it, "The importance of augmented reality for archaeology is that it makes possible the combination of virtual elements with the real world, without necessarily making them the focus of activity..."
-(587)
+As Eve puts it, "The importance of augmented reality for archaeology is that it makes possible the

 AR for Education